CliMA/Oceananigans.jl/docs/src/model_setup/checkpointing.md

 ## Picking up a simulation from a checkpoint file

 Picking up a simulation from a checkpoint requires the original script that was used to generate the checkpoint data.
-Change the first instance of [`run!`](@ref) in the script to take `pickup=true`:
+Change the first instance of [`run!`](@ref) in the script to take `pickup=true`.

+When `pickup=true` is provided to `run!` then it finds the latest checkpoint file in the current working directory, loads prognostic fields and their tendencies from file, resets the model clock and iteration, to the clock time and iteration that the checkpoint corresponds to, and updates the model auxiliary state.
+After that, the time-stepping loop.
+In this simple example, although the simulation run up to iteration 8, the latest checkpoint is associated with iteration 5.

 ```@repl checkpointing
 simulation.stop_iteration = 12

 run!(simulation, pickup=true)
 ```

-which finds the latest checkpoint file in the current working directory (in this trivial case, this is the checkpoint associated with iteration 5), loads prognostic fields and their tendencies from file, resets the model clock and iteration, and updates the model auxiliary state before starting the time-stepping loop.

 Use `pickup=iteration`, where `iteration` is an `Integer`, to pick up from a specific iteration.
 Or, use `pickup=filepath`, where `filepath` is a string, to pickup from a specific file located